AMJADH195/eolus.io/model_processing/readme.md

 ### debug
 Setting this to `true` causes the script to not write to db, for development purposes.

+### resampling
+The resample type when using `gdalwarp`.

 ### sleepTime
 The seconds to sleep between polling for model timestamps.
 NCEP requests that this is done to prevent strain on their servers.

 ### maxTime
 Hard cutoff for forecast hour, so that the entire model run isn't processed (for dev purposes).

+### Retention Days
+Number of days to keep models and runs on the filesystem / in the db before deleting them.

 ### downloadTypes
 This right now just contains some common url prefixes for GRIBFILTER download types.